-- 2.10 Currently provides (or a relative provides) professional services to the company or to its officers; - 2.11 Is (or a relative is) a partner, controlling shareholder or an employee of, an organization that provides professional services to the company, to an affiliate of the company, or to an individual officer of the company or one of its affiliates. - 2.12 Currently employed by (or a relative is employed by) a significant customer or supplier viii; - 2.13 Is (or a relative is) a trustee, director or employee of a charitable or non-profit organization that receives material^{ix} grants or endowments from the company; - 2.14 Has (or a relative has) a transactional relationship with the company excluding investments in the company through a private placement;
+- 2.10.
+Currently provides (or a relative in provides) professional services to the company, its affiliates or to its officers. - 2.11.
+Is (or a relativevi is) a partner, controlling shareholder or an employee of, an organization that provides professional services to the company, to an affiliate of the company, or to an individual officer of the company or one of its affiliatesi. - 2.12.
+Currently employed by (or a relativevi is employed by) a significant customer or supplierviii of the company or its affiliatesi. - 2.13.
+Is (or a relativevi is) a trustee, director or employee of a charitable or non-profit organization that receives materialix grants or endowments from the company or its affiliatesi. - 2.14.
+Has, or is (or a relativevi is) a partner, controlling shareholder or an employee of, an organization that has a transactional relationship with the company or its affiliatesi, excluding investments in the company through a private placement.